Gregory Lomayesva

+Personal life

+Gregory Lomayesva was born in 1971.
+His mother, Marie Romero Cash, is Hispanic and a santera, while his father, William "Bill" Lomayesva (Hopi) was a jeweler, painter, and woodcarver.
+According to Lomayesva, he doesn't identify closely with either culture. but embraces each as a part of his upbringing.

 Contemporary woodwork

-A painter since his mid-teens, Lomayesva's career began when he combined his woodworking skills with the classical imagery of his Hopi heritage into fusion artifacts that rapidly developed a strong collector base and wide acclaim.
+A painter since his mid-teens, Lomayesva's career began when he combined his woodworking skills with the Hopi imagery into fusion sculptures.
 Beginning with the masks and dolls that are staples of his historical folk-craft tradition, Lomayesva quickly built a recognizable visual lexicon all his own that he was eventually able to bring to large-scale works of wood, bronze, and steel.

 The paintings

 Expanding his output to include large-scale painting, Lomayesva began dipping into the contemporary zeitgeist of sampling and appropriation and took his audiences along on a journey to understand the totality of his influences, from Hopi imagery to popular culture icons to the works of the Renaissance masters.

-Exploring painting styles of the past, he began appropriating classical images from art history, scanning images from art books, then finding a section to explore further in his own work.
-Using an innovative photo-emulsion process, Lomayesva would capture the projection of the chosen image on canvass, then begin the process of layering meaning into his canvasses by juxtaposing these lush silver-gelatin images with rich abstract brush strokes, silk-screened pop culture logos, and Hopi iconography from his own rich visual vocabulary.
+Exploring past painting styles, he appropriated classical images from art history, scanning images from art books then finding a section to explore further in his own work.
+Using an innovative photo-emulsion process, Lomayesva would capture the projection of the chosen image on canvas, then begin the process of layering meaning into his canvasses by juxtaposing silver-gelatin images with abstract brush strokes, silk-screened pop culture logos, and Hopi iconography from his own visual vocabulary.
+Lomayesva created hundreds of works on canvas, most of which are in museum or private collections throughout the US and abroad.

-In the process, Lomayesva created hundreds of canvas works of exquisite beauty, thoughtfulness and emotion, inviting audiences to view an inclusive art history built on indigenous ideas and iconography, popular imagery, and the established history of European classicism.

 Music and electronics

 In addition to his fine art paintings, Lomayesva has produced two complete albums of electronic pop music on his label Drip Records, produced several short films, and recently "cloned" an out-of-production music vocal compression circuit board from the 1950s for his own use and for sale as a limited edition functional art piece to electronic music composers.
-With his developing skills in music, video, film, electronics, and other New Media, Lomayesva produced his first environment at Site Santa Fe in December, and has more installation projects planned for the future.
+With his developing skills in music, video, film, electronics, and other New Media, Lomayesva produced his first environment at Site Santa Fe.

-Today, Lomayesva boasts a body of work that includes thousands of canvasses, woodcraft artifacts, and other ephemera.
-He's currently working on a new body of work that will combine elements of Op-Art and portraiture.
+Lomayesva's body of work includes thousands of canvasses, woodcraft artifacts, and other ephemera.
+Recent series have drawn inspiration from Op Art and portraiture.